-This tutorial is split up in two parts:
+This Install WordPress Locally using WampServer (WAMP) tutorial is split up into two parts:

-in this post we´ll install the software environment that WordPress needs to run (server, Apache, MySQL and PHP).
-In the second part we´ll actually install WordPress on our local computer.
+In this post, we will install the software environment that WordPress needs to run (server, Apache, MySQL, and PHP).
+In the second part, we will actually discuss how to set up WordPress on the WAMP server.

 A bit of background for beginners

-WordPress was built to be run on a server, not on a pc.
-To install the platform locally we first need to create a server environment on our computer.
+Before officially beginning the WAMP Server tutorial, here is a little background on WordPress and WAMP Server.
+WordPress was built to be run on an online server, not on a pc.
+And To install locally WordPress on WAMP Server, we first need to create a server environment on our computer.
 Luckily, this is very easy.

-WordPress needs Apache (or another HTTP Server), MySQL and PHP to run.
+WordPress needs Apache (or any other HTTP Server), MySQL, and PHP to run.
 This is a pretty standard configuration for servers.
-On Linux servers this environment is often called a LAMP-stack (Linux Apache MySQL PHP).
-On Windows it´s called WAMP and on a Mac MAMP.
+On Linux servers, this environment is often called a LAMP-stack (Linux Apache MySQL PHP).
+On Windows, it’s called WAMP, and on Mac, MAMP.

 Several companies and organizations have created WAMP stacks.
-XAMPP, EasyPHP and WampServer are among the most used.
-For a full comparison, have a look on Wikpedia.
+XAMPP, EasyPHP, and WampServer are among the most used.
+For a full comparison, have a look at this Wikipedia article.

 Choose the right version to download based on the following criteria:

 - WampServer has versions for Windows 32 bits and Windows 64 bits.
-Read this article if you´re not sure which version of Windows you´re running.
+Read this article if you´re not sure which version of Windows you’re running.
 Choose the corresponding version of WampServer.
+Or choose the above-mentioned method to find out your Windows version.

 Download the version you want to install.

-In the pop up dialog box, WampServer will notify you of any additional software that you need to install, like Visual C++.
-Make sure to install these packages first before proceeding.
+Note: In the pop-up dialog box, WampServer will notify you of any additional software that you need to install, like Visual C++.
+As we have mentioned before please make sure to install these packages first before proceeding.

-Doubleclick the icon and walk through the simple setup wizard.
+After successfully downloading from the WAMP Server Website, double-click the icon and walk through the simple setup wizard.
 In most cases the default settings are fine.
-Also note that you can always change these settings later.
+Also, note that you can always change these settings later.
 I usually only change the default browser from Internet Explorer to Firefox or Chrome.
 Here´s a list of all steps:

 - Accept the license agreement